Cathienna/Cathie-s-Shoutout-Champion/README.md

 # How to install
 DISCLAIMER: Do NOT show Access Token or ClientID on stream.
 1. Go to **[Cathie's Twitch Channel](https://www.twitch.tv/cathienna)** and follow.
 (You can't use the bot otherwise, it's free)
-2. Go to the folder "Cathies Shoutout Champion_Data" and open the file "TwitchInformation.json" in notepad.
+2. Start Cathies Shoutout Champion.exe
-3. Enter Your Channel Name
+3. Enter Your Channel Name in the Text Box
 4. Generate an 'Access Token' **[HERE](https://twitchtokengenerator.com/)** (if using my other twitch bot, generate a new token to avoid errors)
 5. Select "Bot Chat Token" then authorize your twitch channel.
 6. Make sure the following is on YES: